dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

-`m(args)`, if a declaration named `m` is found in the body of _DV_ then that invocation is treated as an invocation of the extension type member `m` on the receiver `this` according to the extension type declaraten `Name` and with the actual type arguments
+`m(args)`, if a declaration named `m` is found in the body of _DV_ then that invocation is treated as an invocation of the extension type member `m` on the receiver `this` according to the extension type declaraten `Name` with the actual type arguments
 <code>T<sub>1</sub>, ..., T<sub>s</sub></code>, and with the actual
 argument part `args`.
 This is just the same treatment of `this` as in the body of a class.*